 You can also start taking surveys online with Survey Junkie.
 You won’t get rich quick, but any increase in your income is a good start!

 So much of surviving in tough circumstances boils down to attitude.
 No matter how bad a person has it, someone, somewhere always has it worse.
 Choose to focus on the things you do have instead of the things you don’t have.
 Give and serve where you can to help others.
 Those who have an attitude of gratitude live a happier life in general.

 Suggested Budget for Minimum Wage Earners

-Here is a suggest budget for someone living on minimum wage.
-The numbers suggested are for a one-person household.
+Here is a suggested budget for someone living on minimum wage.
+The numbers are for a one-person household.
 This budget assumes a $1,000 per month take-home pay after deductions for taxes and benefits.

 Those who live on a minimum wage income know it’s not easy, but it isn’t impossible either.
 With a little creativity and a lot of hard work, you can live a good life on any wage.